zilliztech/milvus-migration/README_ES.md

       apiKey:  xxx
 ...
 ```
-- if your es server setting others auth style, like: serviceToken, fingerprint, ca file, you can set corresponding authorization config:
+- if your es server setting others auth style, like: serviceToken, fingerprint, ca file, you can add corresponding authorization config:
 ```yaml
 ...
 source: